What is an IR56 taxpayer?

 - embassy staff

-- a New Zealand-based representative of an overseas company
+- a New Zealand-based employee of an overseas employer

 - a United States Antarctic Program worker

 - a part-time private domestic worker, such as a home helper, caregiver, nanny or gardener.